A professionally-written resume example can show you how to:

 If you want to be evaluated based on your vast experience, you should model your resume on examples that feature your work history in reverse-chronological order.
 This is the chronological resume format, and is best suited for those with strong and consistent work history in the field to which they are seeking employment.

-Your desired industry (conservative versus creative) Some hiring managers look for resumes whose designs match the culture of their respective industries.
-This is a choice usually split into two: conservative or creative designs.
+- Your desired industry (conservative versus creative) Some hiring managers look for resumes whose designs match the culture of their respective industries.
+Designs are usually divided between conservative or creative styles.
 Conservative designs are highly-structured, simple and text-based.
 You usually find them on applications for jobs in banking, law, accounting and government.
 Creative resume designs can include infographics, color or graphics, and can work for applications for jobs in media, architecture and marketing.

 Resume Examples 14 Day Trial